kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

 ![Pet Clinic app homepage](./../petclinic-home.png)

 ## Securing the Virtual Service
 As we just saw, we were able to reach our application without having to provide any credentials.
 This is because by default Gloo allows any request on routes that do not specify authentication configuration.
 Let's change this behavior.

 We will update the Virtual Service so that each request to the sample application is authenticated using an **OpenID Connect** flow.

 ### Install Hydra
-To implement the authentication flow, we need an OpenID Connect provider to be running in your cluster.
-To this end, we will deploy the [Hydra](https://www.ory.sh/hydra/docs/) provider, as it easy to install and configure.
+To implement the authentication flow, we need an OpenID Connect provider available to Gloo.
+For demonstration purposes, will deploy the [Hydra](https://www.ory.sh/hydra/docs/) provider in the same cluster, as it easy to install and configure.

 Let's start by adding the Ory helm repository.